justinwoo/md2sht/README.md

 ## Usage

+make sure you have Stack installed, e.g. `brew install stack` on Mac

 Requires a `default.css` file with Pandoc CSS styles defined.
 You can use the one in the example directory if you'd like.

 ```bash